flobee/public/shell/gitea/install/README.md

 Note: `config.sh-dist` would be replaced with the default values!

-For automisations you can set the config to not ask questions anymore and disable/update the  `GITEA_BIN_URL`.
-E.g. using your custom `config.sh`
+For automisations you can set the config to not ask questions anymore e.g. using your custom `config.sh`.
+Suggested values then:

+    ACTION_ASKQUESTIONS='N';
+    ACTION_TYPE='U';

-Then call `runner.sh '[new url]'` or `download.sh '[new url]'` to update or install gitea from that source bin url.
+Then call `runner.sh '[new url]'` or `download.sh '[new url]'` for a specific version you selected or just `runner.sh` or `download.sh` for the latest version.

 To avoid overwriting your settings (e.g. when using `selfupdate.sh`) add your own `config.sh` including your settings which you can find in `config.sh-dist`.
-The scripts first scanns the default `config.sh-dist` file and then scanns your `config.sh` file (if exists) so that your values will take account (lifo).
+The scripts first scans the default `config.sh-dist` file and then scans your `config.sh` file (if exists) so that your values will take account (lifo).

 ## Usage over the time

+Once gitea is installed there are not may things to take care of.
+Except on OS changes or changes of gitea where the installer needs some updates.

+Then use `selfupdate.sh` and compare/review the `config.sh-dist` for changes and update your custom `config.sh` if exists.

 Add your custom `config.sh`:

 + Probably disable asking question
 + Set default action for updates (U)
-+ set/disable the GITEA_BIN_URL and start updates using `runner.sh '[new url]'`
++ Set if you want backups with this script or not

 Than you can run the `runner.sh` which just do all automatically.

-Once gitea is installed there are not may things to take care of.
-Except on OS changes or big changes of gitea where the installer needs some updates.

-Then use `selfupdate.sh` and compare/review the `config.sh-dist` for changes and update your custom `config.sh` if exists.
+Suggestion: symlink `config.sh.example-for-your-setup` to `config.sh` if you want to have updates from the maintainer.
+It is only the 'update' case and creates backups.

+Happy git + tea :)